-Given the shift from the existing flat fee structure to the proposed fee structure, fees for some manufacturers would decrease under the proposed structure under the market scenarios DEQ analyzed. to existing Using E-Cycles data for 2008-2012, fees for all of the manufacturers in proposed Tier 3 (existing Tier 2, with a $5,000 fee) decreased each year.
-Fees for some of the manufacturers in proposed Tier 2 (existing Tier 1, with a $15,000 fee) also decreased in some of those years.
-Table 5 above shows the average fees for proposed Tiers 2 and 5 ( but not the number of manufactures whose fees decreased).
-Fees for these manufacturers decreased under the proposed fee structure because they were disproportionately higher per unit cost under the existing fee structure, as seen in Table 7 above.
-DEQ did not use the existing fee structure as a starting point for the proposed fee structure and could not match proposed to existing fees without moving to a fixed fee structure.
+Given the shift from the existing flat fee structure to the proposed fee structure, fees for some manufacturers in proposed Tiers 2 and 5 would decrease under certain market scenarios.
+Those fee decreases are shown in Table 5, which compares proposed to existing fees using E-Cycles data for 2008-2012.
+Fees for these manufacturers would decrease because they are disproportionately higher per unit cost than fees of other manufacturers under the existing fee structure.
+The costs/unit sold in Oregon under the existing fee structure are shown in Table 7 above.

+DEQ did not use the existing fees as a starting point for the proposed fee structure and could not match proposed to existing fees without moving to a fixed fee structure.

 Two-tier fee structure be more equitably meets program objectives (Commenter #5)